Ehrenfried Walther von Tschirnhaus

 Ehrenfried Walther von Tschirnhaus or Tschirnhauß (/de/; 10 April 1651 – 11 October 1708) was a German mathematician, physicist, physician, and philosopher.
 He introduced the Tschirnhaus transformation and is considered by some to have been the inventor of European porcelain, an invention long accredited to Johann Friedrich Böttger, while others claim porcelain had been made by English manufacturers at an even earlier date.

-Biography

-Tschirnhaus was born in Kieslingswalde (now Sławnikowice in western Poland) and died in Dresden, Saxony.

 Education

 Tschirnhaus attended the Gymnasium at Görlitz.
 Thereafter he studied mathematics, philosophy, and medicine at the University of Leiden.
 He travelled considerably in France, Italy, and Switzerland, and served in the army of Holland (1672–1673).
-During his travels he met Baruch de Spinoza and Christiaan Huygens in the Netherlands, Isaac Newton in England, and Gottfried Wilhelm Leibniz (with whom he maintained a lifelong correspondence) in Paris.
+During his travels, he met Baruch de Spinoza and Christiaan Huygens in the Netherlands, Isaac Newton in England, and Gottfried Wilhelm Leibniz (with whom he maintained a lifelong correspondence) in Paris.
 He became a member of the Académie Royale des Sciences in Paris.